Kerenza Ghosh

 Biography

-Kerenza is a Senior Lecturer in English Education at the University of Roehampton, London, where she teaches Primary Initial Teacher Education.
-She has written chapters for two academic books aimed at primary school teachers, on the topics of creativity in primary education and teaching a diverse curriculum.
-Based on empirical research, she has a published chapter entitled Who’s Afraid of the Big Bad Wolf: Children’s Responses to the Portrayal of Wolves in Picturebooks (2015), and has co-authored an article about student teachers’ use of comics in the primary classroom.
+Kerenza is a Senior Lecturer in English Education at the University of Roehampton, London.
+She teaches Primary Initial Teacher Education, and has written chapters for two academic books on the topics of creativity in primary education and teaching a diverse curriculum.
+She has co-authored an article about student teachers’ use of comics in the primary classroom.

 Education/Academic qualification